- About the Journal/Overview

 - Acknowledgement of Contributions

 Contributions from personnel who helped in research and do not meet authorship criteria should be mentioned in acknowledgments.
-These may include the individuals who assisted in:
+These may include individuals* who assisted in:

 - general administrative support